Why do we need to debate fundamental rights?

-- Living Library and Virtual Zone
+- the Living Library and a Virtual Zone

-- five-led FRA working groups
+- five FRA-led working groups

-- more than 50 external ‘open sessions
+- more than 50 external 'open sessions'

-You cannot sign up in advance to FRA Working Groups or Open Sessions.
+You cannot sign up in advance to FRA Working Groups or open sessions.
 They run on a first-come, first-served basis.

 Many sessions run in parallel.
 You choose what interests you most and build your own programme.
 But you need to be flexible in case your preferred session is full!